actes2/duh_legion_secretsanta/README.md

 ### Front-end Goals
 - We need a website
-  - A Javascript handshake needs to occur for transmitting data to our backend API.
+  - ~A Javascript handshake needs to occur for transmitting data to our backend API.~ Avery's got this with some whacky auto-redirect for session["name"] existence
   - ~We need an index page~
   - We need some snazzy flare to it
   - already_registered.html so we can route people here